microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/solidity/includes/5-reference-types.md

 Every reference type specifies a data location to where the data is stored.
 The three options for specifying the data area where the type is stored are:

+- **memory:**
+  - The location where contains function arguments are stored
-- **memory:** the type has a lifetime limited to external function call
+  - Has a lifetime limited to external function call
+- **storage:**
-- **storage:** the type location where state variables are stored
+  - The location where state variables are stored
+  - Has a lifetime limited to the contract lifetime
+- **calldata:**
-- **calldata:** the special data location that contains the function arguments
+  - The location where contains function arguments are stored
+  - It is required for parameters of external functions but can also be used for other variables
+  - Has a lifetime limited to external function call

-They always create an independent copy.
+The reference type always create an independent copy of the data.

 Example: